1985 United States–Canada tornado outbreak: Canada

 Most of the tornadic activity at this point moved into southern Ontario producing more tornadoes (some of which were significant).
-These tornadoes formed around the Highway 7 corridor between Lindsay to Madoc (Joe and Leduc, 1993) near the towns of Wagner Lake (F1 at 5:40pm), Reaboro (F1 at 6:05pm), Ida (F2 at 6:20pm), Rice Lake (F3 at 6:25pm), and Minto (F1 at 6:35pm).
+These tornadoes formed around the Highway 7 corridor between Lindsay to Madoc (Joe and Leduc, 1993) near the towns of Wagner Lake (F1 at 5:40 pm), Reaboro (F1 at 6:05 pm), Ida (F2 at 6:20 pm), Rice Lake (F3 at 6:25 pm), and Minto (F1 at 6:35 pm).
 Most of these tornadoes had conversely shorter paths than the earlier tornadoes, likely as a result of the parent thunderstorms beginning to weaken.
 In addition, they did not receive as much media attention as the previous tornadoes (those earlier storms were grouped collectively by the media as comprising "The Barrie Tornado"), probably a result of the fact that they didn't have the opportunity to cause as much damage.

-Even so, at the time these more eastern tornadoes were touching down, a final, more isolated supercell developed near Milverton in eastern Perth County which spawned a tornado at 6:15pm.
+Even so, at the time these more eastern tornadoes were touching down, a final, more isolated supercell developed near Milverton in eastern Perth County which spawned a tornado at 6:15 pm.
 On the ground for approximately fifteen minutes, this tornado tracked a 33 km path of sporadic F3 damage (mainly to outbuildings) from Alma east-northeast towards the Hillsburgh area.
 Its path was almost parallel to the Grand Valley/Tottenham tornado only a couple of hours earlier.

-The Hopeville to Barrie supercell
+The Hopeville–Barrie supercell

 At about the same time the Lion's Head tornado dissipated, two very severe thunderstorms had developed (that likely owed their inception, at least partially, to lake breeze convergence): one to the east of Clinton and another farther to the north, in the Walkerton area.
 These two developing supercells would grow into a pair of devastating storms within the next hour—likely the most prolific tornado producers in Canadian history to date.

 The second tornado of the day touched down south of Hopeville around 3:45pm, causing some localized F3 damage along its track.
 This tornado lifted after a 17 km path, but another tornado quickly formed just north of Corbetton, in northern Dufferin County, at about 4:15pm.
 It stayed over rural areas for most of its 40 km path, however a few homes (especially in the Terra Nova and Mansfield area) sustained F3 damage.
 It has been disputed whether this path was of two separate tornadoes or just one.
 Shortly after this tornado dissipated, there were hints of another brief touchdown near Angus in the Blackdown Park training area of Canadian Forces Base Borden (north of Alliston).
 The next tornado was the last of this storm, but was the most infamous one.
 It formed in southern Simcoe County (Essa Township), less than 10 km southwest of Highway 400 and the Barrie city limits.